 Loan limits on VA loans

-The limit on VA loans vary by county, but it’s $417,000 in most parts of the country and up to $1,094,625 in high-cost areas.
+The limit on VA mortgage loans vary by county, but it’s $453,100 in most parts of the country.
 Borrowers must show sufficient income to repay the loan and shouldn’t have excessive debt, but because it is a benefits program, there is more flexibility.
-Find VA loan limits click here.

 No Mortgage Insurance